Dr. Brian H. Bowen, President

 Rad has been married to his wife, Sylvia from Sierra Leone too, since December 1982, and they attend Family Worship Center in Kokomo.
 They have a son, Handel (his wife, Jessica) and a new grandson.

 Edgar James Momoh holds a BA (Hon) degree in Christian Education and Missions from Kenya Highlands Evangelical University, MA degree in Christian Education from Nairobi Evangelical Graduate School of Theology (NEGST)-Kenya.
 He also holds an MA degree in Peace and Development Studies from Njala University – Sierra Leone, and an Advanced Graduate Diploma in Evangelical Trainers Association (ETA).

 Edgar currently works as associate in pastoral care at Zionsville Fellowship, Zionsville, Indiana.
-Previously he was the head of department of Church Empowerment and Advocacy at the Evangelical Fellowship of Sierra Leone (EFSL), an umbrella body of evangelical denominations and para-church organization in Sierra Leone.
+Previously he was the head of department of Church Empowerment and Advocacy at the Evangelical Fellowship of Sierra Leone (EFSL), an umbrella body of evangelical denominations and para-church organization in Sierra Leone, and one of SAVE’s foundational partners.
 He also served as an associate minister with Christians in Action Church and a College teacher in Kenya and Sierra Leone.
-He is married to Caroline and they have two girls – Patience-Lou, Donna-Joy and a boy Edgar James Jr.
+He is married to Caroline and they have two girls – Patience-Lou, Donna-Joy and a boy, Edgar James Jr.

 Pastor Tayo Salako